joonnoh/Flashcards-App/README.md

 - [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [x] Push code to GitHub
 ### Optional
-- [ ] User gets an error if they try to create a new flashcard with no question or answer
+- [x] User gets an error if they try to create a new flashcard with no question or answer
-- [ ] User can edit existing flashcard
+- [x] User can edit existing flashcard
-- [ ] User can add multiple choice answers in the creation screen
+- [x] User can add multiple choice answers in the creation screen

-## CodePath Lab 1
+## Lab 1

 ### App Walk-though